-The time limit for sudden death penalty shots is two minutes.
+The time limit for sudden death penalty shots is also 45 seconds.

-These attempts will be timed (that is, for a goal scored, how long did it take to score the goal) and measured (that is, if a goal is not scored, what is the shortest distance between the ball and the goal line segment between the goal posts, achieved at any time during the penalty shot) by the referee.
+These attempts will be timed (that is, for a goal scored, how long did it take to score the goal) and the distance will be measured if a goal is not scored (that is, what is the shortest distance between the final ball position and the goal line segment between the goal posts) by the referee.
 After these attempts, the game decision will be made as follows:

 - 1. If only one team scores a goal, that team wins. - 2.
 If both teams score a goal, then if one team is timed to have scored at least 2 seconds faster than the other team, the faster team wins.
 Otherwise, the sudden death shoot-out is repeated. - 3.
-If neither team scores a goal, then if one team is measured to have moved the ball more than 50 mm closer to the goal than the other team, the closer team wins.
-Otherwise, the sudden death shoot-out is repeated. - 4.
-If neither team has touched the ball during the shoot-out, the referee will toss a coin to decide the game.
+If neither team scores a goal, then the game decision is resolved as follows: - (a) A valid shot (the ball is touched once and remains on the field) beats a wide shot (the ball leaves the field) which beats no contact (the striker fails to touch the ball).
+For example, if one team executes a valid shot and the other executes a wide shot, the team executing the valid shot wins. - (b) If both teams execute a valid shot and if one team is measured to have moved the ball more than 50 mm closer to the goal than the other team, the closer team wins.
+Otherwise, the sudden death shoot-out is repeated. - (c) If both teams execute a wide shot, the sudden death shoot-out is repeated. - (d) If neither team has touched the ball during the shoot-out, the referee will toss a coin to decide the game. - 4.
+If after 3 sudden death penalty shots there is still no winner, the referee will toss a coin to decide the game.